gemilepus/Toolbox/README.md

 ---- | ----
 [NickeManarin/ScreenToGif](https://github.com/NickeManarin/ScreenToGif) | allows you to record a selected area of your screen, edit and save it as a gif or video.
 [ActivePresenter](https://atomisystems.com/download/) | All-in-One Screen Recorder, Video Editor & eLearning Authoring Software
+[MKVToolNix](https://mkvtoolnix.download/) | MKVToolNix is a collection of tools for the Matroska media container format by Moritz Bunkus including mkvmerge.

 *Development tools*
 Name | Description